SendHelp001/ELECTIVE_Link_Hovers/README.md

-# ElectiveWebsite
+# A single page application website

-🔥For a activity
+🔥Featuring a unique hover effect on social links.

 ⚔️Using html, css, javascript